HVAC Training Schools & Certification in Washington, DC

 The HVAC-R certificate includes all courses from the career studies certificate with additional coursework in air conditioning and refrigeration controls III; elements of physics; and basic technical mathematics.

 The AAS degree provides students with the knowledge and skills that will help them take up leadership positions in the industry.
-All courses mentioned above are included in this curriculum, including heat loads and psychrometrics; advanced troubleshooting and service; heat pumps; introduction to communication; gas-fired warm air furnaces; and hydronics and zoning.
+This curriculum includes all the courses mentioned above, including heat loads and psychrometrics, advanced troubleshooting and service, heat pumps, introduction to communication, gas-fired warm air furnaces, and hydronics and zoning.

 Graduates of these programs will be well-equipped to service, maintain, repair, and install all types of HVAC-R systems.